SKYMAN44/SKYMAN44/README.md

 ### Hi there 👋
-- 🏫 I'm currently a junior student at HSE Moscow, majoring in computer science .
+- 🏫 I'm currently in my junior year at HSE Moscow, majoring in computer science
-- 💙 Love swift and IOS 🍏 dev .
+- 💙 Love swift and IOS 🍏 dev
-- 📫 email: sokdep@yandex.ru .
+- 📫 email: sokdep@yandex.ru
-- 🛫 tg: @sky_man44 .
+- 🛫 tg: @sky_man44
 <!--
 **SKYMAN44/SKYMAN44** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.